Privacy-Protecting Techniques for Behavioral Biometric Data: A Survey: Acknowledgment

 Our guiding research question is \textbf{``What techniques are applicable to protect behavioral data privacy?''} From this starting point, the goal is to understand how these techniques work, what is the level of protection provided, and what are the limitations and existing open challenges.
 To answer these questions, we first explored the literature on biometrics~\cite{surveyImplicit, dantcheva2015else,surveyBio, mahfouz2017survey,yampolskiy2010taxonomy,pfeuffer2019behavioural,ackad2012seamless,griffiths2018privacy} to determine what kind of behavioral traits can be used to identify a person.
+The complete list of behavioral traits we searched includes: brain activity (also referred to as cognitive biometric), eye gaze, facial expression, gait, gesture, handwriting, haptic, heartbeat, keystrokes, lip, motion, mouse, thermal, touch, and voice.
 Next, we used this list of traits combined with the keyword \textbf{``privacy''} and the semantically similar terms \textbf{``anonymization''} and \textbf{``de-identification''}, as search strings in the main academic databases for computer science.
-Based on these search terms, we compiled works with no constraints on publication date, obtaining a set of 237 papers spanning from 2007 to 2020, after filtering duplicates.
+Based on these search terms, we compiled works with no constraints on publication date, obtaining a set of 296 papers spanning from 2007 to early 2022, after filtering duplicates.
 During pre-screening, we built a taxonomy of privacy solutions and decided to narrow-down the scope of the survey to anonymization techniques focused on protecting the publication of behavioral data from identity and attribute disclosure attacks.
 We consider approaches that assume collection, sanitization, and subsequent publishing of data, which must be anonymized but also keep a level of utility to provide behavioral data driven services.
 Accordingly, the down-selection of primary studies to be analyzed in this survey considered the following criteria.
 Documents were excluded if: \begin{enumerate} \item The publication format was other than peer-reviewed academic journal or conference paper. \item The paper could not be retrieved using IEEE Explore, ACM Digital Library, DBLP, or Google Scholar. \item The publication language was not English. \item Another paper by the same authors superseded the work, in which case the most complete work was considered. \item The privacy protection technique was other than identity or attribute anonymization with data utility. \item The anonymization approach was described at a high level and not enough details were provided to properly address the guiding research question. \end{enumerate}